 Set Up an Automatic Payment

-If you sign up for an automatic payment, you should be able to lower your interest rate.
-This works for personal loans, car loans and mortgages.
+If you sign up for automatic payment, you should be able to lower your interest rate.
+This works for personal loans, car loans, and mortgages.
 Banks like this because they are more likely to be paid on time with the transfer and you do not need to worry about making your payment each month.
 Check to see if you qualify for this option with your current loans.

 A simple question and follow up to make sure the lower interest applies can help you save on the interest of the loan.
-This usually will not apply to a credit card, but can be used on your installment loans.
+It usually will not apply to a credit card but can be used on your installment loans.
 Your student loans may even have this option.

 Open an Account at a New Bank

 Some banks will offer lower mortgage rates or interest rates on car loans if you have a checking account with them.
-Switching banks can definitely be worth the savings, especially if you are looking at a large loan like your mortgage.
+Switching banks can be worth the savings, especially if you are looking at a large loan like your mortgage.
 With your mortgage, it can be beneficial to use a mortgage broker who can help you find the best terms for your mortgage loan overall.

 A mortgage broker may be able to help you find a mortgage that has this option.
 Although it may seem like a pain to switch accounts, it can also simplify everything to have all of your accounts at one bank.
 The other option is to have an account open and only transfer in your loan payment to it each month.
 However, make sure there are no required activity or balance limits on the checking account to avoid paying unnecessary fees.